linsaneinthemembrane/flip-digit-board/README.md

 ## Notes

 - The application is designed for Windows
-- Sound effects require an MP3 file named `click.mp3` in the `assets` folder
 - Images are automatically resized and converted to black/white for optimal display
 - Multiple sound effects can overlap for realistic clicking during rapid changes